-One advantage to programming, especially in 2021, is you can do it remotely.
+One advantage to programming, especially in the future, is you can do it remotely.
 All of your Java codings can be done on your personal computer and then exported and sent to your colleagues.

 Java is supported on various platforms, which translates well to working remotely since the code can be run anywhere.
 You can code from home, anywhere in the world, and upload your work to run wherever it is needed.